ESMValGroup/ESMValTool/doc/doc_D73/source/testing.rst

 Unittesting in the ESMValTool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Test for individual pieces of code are currantly implemented largely based on the python core libraray `unittest <https://docs.python.org/2/library/unittest.html>`_.
+Test for individual pieces of code are currently implemented largely based on the python core library `unittest <https://docs.python.org/2/library/unittest.html>`_.
 Please look there or in the `tests` directory for examples how to implement tests for python code.

 How does the testing of diagnostics in ESMValTool work in principle?